devopscube/linux-foundation-coupon/README.md

 | **Linux Foundation Certified System Administrator (LFCS)** | Entry-level certification focused on basic Linux system administration tasks.                              | User management, storage, networking, and essential system services.                           | Aspiring Linux system administrators.             | Basic knowledge of Linux and command-line usage. |

-## How to prepare of Kubernere Certifiation?
+## How to prepare of Kubernetes Certifiation?

-# How to Prepare for Kubernetes Certification

 Preparing for a Kubernetes certification like **Certified Kubernetes Administrator (CKA)**, **Certified Kubernetes Application Developer (CKAD)**, or **Certified Kubernetes Security Specialist (CKS)** requires a good mix of theory and hands-on practice.
 Here’s a simple guide to help you prepare effectively: